Foodborne Pathogen Testing

 Staphylococcus aureus

 While many foodborne pathogens require growth in the host to cause illness, Staphylococcus aureus causes food intoxication through pre-formed metabolites.
-The primary risk is the production of heat-stable staphylococcal enterotoxins.
-Once formed due to temperature abuse, these toxins cannot be eliminated by cooking, leading to rapid-onset illness.
+Regular foodborne pathogen testing monitors these risks, as heat-stable enterotoxins persist even after cooking.

 Validated Methods: